mahabubul-alam/QAOA-Compiler/README.md

-# QAOA Compiler with Qiskit backend
+# QAOA Compiler with Qiskit Backend